The Last of Sheila: Casting

 Stephen Sondheim said he and Perkins "thought of the secrets before the characters".
-The Dyan Cannon character was based on talent agent Sue Mengers.
+The character of Christine, played by Dyan Cannon, was based on talent agent Sue Mengers.

 Herbert Ross originally offered the role to Mengers herself, but she turned it down, claiming too many of her clients were out of work.
 Instead she pitched her client, Dyan Cannon, for the part.
 Mengers stated, "But they came and took pictures of my office to see what a lady agent's office looks like ...
 It's filled with ferns and plants.
 They want to construct a set just like it over in Nice."

-Cannon later said she had not wanted to do the film at first as she disliked the role, "[t]he script seemed too broad, everybody caricaturised, especially my part.
+Cannon later said she had not wanted to do the film at first as she disliked the role, "the script seemed too broad, everybody caricaturised, especially my part.
 I mean, Sue Mengers is wild, but not that wild.
 There seemed to be no humanity in the women's roles."
 She said Mengers talked her into it as "it'll be a chance to show them you've got something more than your obvious assets."
 Cannon said she gained 19 pounds to play the role and the part was "finally changed, deepened.
 I still had to bring a lot to it, and I think the result's unlike anything I've ever done."

 James Mason played a washed-up film director, who was reportedly based on a composite of two real-life directors.
 "Steve and Tony insist they wrote the part for me", said Mason.
 "If they did, they did it for a ready-made image.
 If the passé director is played by someone who makes constant appearances on The Late, Late Show, it helps.
 Consequently I'm playing it as everybody's idea of James Mason."

 Raquel Welch played a movie starlet and Ian McShane her manager-husband.
 Welch claimed the two were based on Ann-Margret and her husband, Roger Smith.
 Sondheim later said the part was actually based on Welch herself and her one time husband Patrick Curtis.
 In a 1975 interview, Welch said she thought she had been "good" in Kansas City Bomber, Myra Breckenridge and The Last of Sheila.
+James Coburn signed for a relatively brief role.